Canon M10 vs Nikon D1

 Studio photographers will appreciate that the Nikon D1 (unlike the M10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M10 and the D1 have been discontinued, but can regularly be found used on eBay.
+Both the M10 and the D1 have been discontinued, but can regularly be found used on ebay.
 The D1 was replaced by the Nikon D1X, while the M10 was followed by the Canon M100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M10 Manual (free pdf) or the online Nikon D1 Manual.
+Further information on the features and operation of the M10 and D1 can be found, respectively, in the Canon M10 Manual (free pdf) or the online Nikon D1 Manual.